angus6291/COMP2113-Project/README.md

 Code requirement 1: Generation of random game sets or events

-When the player entered the game, they have to guess the correct number generated
+When the player entered the game, they have to guess the correct number generated from srand(time(NULL)) % 10 (for 3x3), srand(time(NULL)) % 17 (for 4x4), which if you are playing 3x3 grid size, you will have to pick a random number from 0-9 to test whether it meets with the number in the vector which is generated randomly with in 7 trials, for 4x4, you do the same but the range increase to 0-16 and u are given 12 trials.

 Code requirement 2: Data structures for storing game status